graphitemaster/lambdapp/README.md

 ### How it works
 Given a lambda, a static function is created.
-The scope which implements the lambda is replaced with a reference to the static function by taking its' address.
+The scope which implements the lambda is replaced with a reference to the static function by taking it's address.

 #### Example
 ```